Search: 10486 results

 neither was Jeroboam strong any more, in the days of Abijah, - and Yahweh smote him that he died.

-And he built fortified cities in Judah; for the land was quiet, and he had no war in those years, because Jehovah had given him rest.
+And he built fortified cities in Judah, for the land was at rest.
+Under him there was no war in those years, for Yahweh had given rest to him.

 And Asa went out before him, and a battle was put in order in the valley of Zepah at Mareshah.